stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Memory Types

-The memory types supported by the hardware are specified by the `VkPhysicalDeviceMemoryProperties` descriptor.
+The memory types supported by the hardware are specified by the `VkPhysicalDeviceMemoryProperties` structure.

 Each memory type is represented by a new domain class: